Treppe/clarity-journal/Main journal.md

 - There are bugs in the games.
 The game was harshly bugged on its release day, had lots of bug-fixing patches after release and even now players reports on some big game breaking bugs.

 ## Motivation
+### Care
 - **What made me care?**
 	- *Story-wise*
 		- Worldbuilding
 	- *Mechanic-wise*
 		- Self-expression

+### Rewards VS Experience
 - **Reward focused design**
 	- Kill enemies to get new gear and money
 - **Experience focused design**
 	- A feeling of being a fantasy hero provided by game's worldbuilding

+### Chris VS Ralph
+- **Patient collectors reward for the risk**
+	- Subclass penalty.
+More risk grants more power
+- **How do games make it more difficult for reckless rushers?**
+	- Balancing enemies difficulty
+	- Fighting a member of fraction makes you an enemy of all member in this fraction

+### Awareness and Relevancy
+- Add animated masks on character portraits to indicate their status

 # Catherine
 ![](screenshots/catherine.jpg)
 ## Clarity